dzanotelli/drypy/drypy/docs/setup_logging.rst

     set_logging_level(logging.DEBUG)

+This will affect all the logs emitted by `drypy`.

+It's also possibile to set a specific log level for each decorated function by using the :code:`log_level` argument on the :func:`drypy.patterns.sham` decorator.
+This value overrides the global setting above.
+Please refer to the API documentation for more details.

 .. important::

     This function will affect just the level of emitted logs.
 Please ensure that both the :code:`drypy` logger and the attached handlers have a log level equal or lower to this level, otherwise they will filter out logs.
+    Or leave them to :code:`logging.NOTSET` to rely on root logger configuration.
     E.g., setting :code:`set_logging_level(logging.WARNING)` and the
     :code:`drypy` logger to :code:`logging.ERROR` will produce no logs.
     Please refer to official python logging docs for more.